 Types of Coronary Stents

 DES consists of three components: metallic stent platform, active pharmacological drug agent, and a carrier vehicle.
 Stainless steel or cobalt chromium is the most common metal and gives long-term mechanical stability to counteract vascular recoil.
-Commonly used drugs act to block signal transduction and cell cycle progression in different phases thereby blocking SMC proliferation in the stented arterial site.
+Commonly used drugs act to block signal transduction and cell cycle progression in different phases thereby blocking smooth muscle cell (SMC) proliferation or intimal hyperplasia in the stented arterial site.
 Rapamycin agents bind to the intracellular protein, FKBP-12, that inhibit the protein kinase mammalian target of Rapamycin (mTOR).
 This intracellular complex increases the expression of p27 and blocks progression of the cell cycle from the G1 phase to the S phase (DNA synthesis).
 Another drug category is taxanes which interfere with microtubule function which is necessary for M phase (mitosis).
 So cells get arrested in the G2 phase of the cell cycle.
 To increase surface area, a carrier vehicle matrix or a polymer coating is used to enable sufficient drug loading and release for a long time.
-Polymer coating consists of repeating units of biodegradable poly-L-lactide, poly –D, and L-lactic-co-glycolic acid in a regular pattern, which are degraded into lactic acid and glycolic acid that ultimately get converted into water and carbon dioxide.
-1 generation DES has sirolimus or paclitaxel coating on a stainless steel base while 2 generation DES has zotarolimus or everolimus coating on top of biocompatible cobalt-chromium or platinum-chromium platform.
+Polymer coating consists of repeating units of biodegradable poly-L-lactide, poly–D, and L-lactic-co-glycolic acid in a regular pattern, which are degraded into lactic acid and glycolic acid that ultimately get converted into water and carbon dioxide.
+First generation DES has sirolimus or paclitaxel coating on a stainless steel base while second generation DES has zotarolimus or everolimus coating on top of biocompatible cobalt-chromium or platinum-chromium platform.
 The drug release is carried out by diffusion through pores in the polymeric coating.

 While DEB has only antiproliferative drug coating without underlying metallic structure of the stent, BRS is also devoid of metallic structure and is resorbed completely in few months after serving their purpose.
 Other stents like bifurcation stents and covered stents are designed for special circumstances such as lesion over vascular bifurcation or coronary artery perforation respectively.